Habitat for Humanity | Healthy lives and healthy homes go hand in hand

 But often, Habitat’s clients have ongoing health conditions such as diabetes or are on dialysis waiting for a kidney transplant.

 “It’s major what our families are going through healthwise,” Perreault said.
 “The health of our families is incredibly important.”

 Habitat helps its clients who ask for health care get it through the Tidelands Community Care Network.
 Habitat is one of about 25 partners in the network, which was created by Tidelands Health in partnership with Access Health SC and The Duke Endowment.
 The network is comprised of health educators, state agencies, transportation providers, primary and specialty care providers and others who can help uninsured residents have access to medical care.

 “If someone is telling us that they have health issues, we send them to the Tidelands Community Care Network,” Perreault said.

 Habitat also teams with Tidelands Health on prevention.
 The health system sets up in the Habitat ReStore to offer free flu shots every year, and the two partner on health fairs to encourage screenings for blood pressure, diabetes, cholesterol and more.

-“Habitat for Humanity does such great work in our community helping residents achieve their dream of owning their own home,” said Linda Bonesteel, director of community health resources for Tidelands Health.
+“Habitat for Humanity does such great work in our community helping residents achieve their dream of owning their own home,” said Kelly Kaminski, director of community health resources for Tidelands Health.
 “Habitat’s partnership in the Tidelands Community Care Network provides important resources for our clients to live healthy lives in healthy homes.”